 We all have clutter drawers that collect random stuff throughout the year.
 During spring cleaning is a great time to go through clutter drawers.
 First, I take a round of things in the drawer to the places that they belong.
 Next, I organize things by category, such as hair accessories, office supplies, and small tools.
 I put these in small containers in the drawer.
 Finally, I throw away stuff in the cutter drawer which we don’t need, or haven’t used for a year.
 Organizing the clutter drawers makes it easier to find the odds and ends that you need, when you need them.
 For further details, see our tips about how to organize a junk drawer.

-When a season changes so do the clothing needs in our house.
-I like to put away jackets, gloves, and hats in organized bins so it’s easy to find everything next winter.
-I recommend cleaning your family’s winter gear and washing jackets, hats, and gloves before storing them away.
-Store big items (jackets and snow pants) in one large storage bin and pair gloves and wool socks and store them with hats and snow goggles in another bin.
-Mark each bin and store them in your basement or garage where they will stay dry and clean for next year!
-Storing your winter stuff away will make room for bringing out your family’s fun summer gear!
+Next on my spring cleaning list, I put away winter clothing and accessories.
+When a season changes, so do the clothing needs in our house.
+I wash and put away jackets, gloves, and hats in organized bins so it’s easy to find everything next winter.
+I clean our winter gear and accessories so they don’t smell musty or have permanent stains.
+This is also a great time to discard miss-matched gloves or single gloves.
+I fold up big items such as jackets and snow pants in a large storage bin.
+Alternatively, I keep pairs of gloves, wool socks, hats, and snow goggles together in another bin.
+I store these bins in our garage where they will stay dry and clean for next year.

 Hi, I’m Katie!
 I live with my husband and 3 kids in beautiful Coeur d’Alane, Idaho.
 I love Jesus, coffee, DIY projects, photography, homeschooling my kids, traveling, and serving people.
 I’ve previously worked as a graphic designer, web designer, journalist and barista.
 I started Create.
 Play.
 Travel. to share some of our creative projects and family adventures.
 I hope you enjoy the highlights of our creative family life!